maleckicoa/Rolling-Boxplots/README.md

 # Rolling-Boxplots
-Python code for extracting, filtering and uploading the data in order to create boxplots in a rolling timeframe
+Python code for making boxplots in a rolling timeframe The script is made for Jupiter notebook, which allows for dynamic visual output